Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Conclusion

 \section{Conclusion}

-We have given a formal definition of \optproblem, derived means to restrict the search for an optimal solution to a small, discrete space of candidates, and developed algorithms that perform this search efficiently. \wref{fig:runtime-table} summarizes the asymptotic runtimes of the combinations of candidate space and algorithm.
+We have given a formal definition of \optproblem, derived means to restrict the search for an optimal solution to a small, discrete space of candidates, and developed algorithms that perform this search efficiently. \wref{tab:runtime-table} summarizes the asymptotic runtimes of the combinations of candidate space and algorithm.

 All in all, we have shown the following complexity bounds on our problem. \begin{corollary} \optproblem can be solved in time and space $\Oh(n)$. \end{corollary} \begin{proof} Algorithm $\coolalg{\allpieces(L_i,\overline{l}), \allpieces(L_i,\underline{l})}$ serves as a witness via \wref{thm:linear-alg}, \wref{lem:smartbounds-admissible} and \wref{lem:linear-candidates}. \end{proof} A simple adversary argument shows that a sublinear algorithm is impossible; since the input is not sorted, adding a sufficiently large stick breaks any algorithm that does not consider all sticks.
 We have thus found an asymptotically optimal algorithm.

-Given the easy structure and almost elementary nature~-- we need but two calls to a selection algorithm~-- we expect it to be efficient in practice as well.
+Given its easy structure and elementary nature~-- we need but two calls to a selection algorithm, and in fact just a single one for the typical case $k\ge n$~-- our method is also hard to beat in practice (as reported in the introduction and shown in \cite{ReitzigWild2015} for the apportionment variant of the algorithm).